Memory of the Kindertransports in National and Transnational Perspectives

 Holocaust Studies, Memory Studies, and Exile and Emigration Studies

 My thesis seeks to present the first comprehensive examination of the different national and international memories of the Kindertransports.
-In the following, I understand 'Kindertransports' here as referring not just to the actual rescue of Jewish children from Nazism (1938-1939), but also its effects, i.e. transplantation to a new and strange environment, with all the ensuing complications of adaptation and integration.
-There is yet to be a true comparison of how the host nations - Britain, Sweden, Belgium, America, Canada, Australia, and New Zealand - received the Kindertransportees and integrated them, and of how the memories of the transportees and the nations' memories of the Kindertransports developed.
+In the following, I understand 'Kindertransports' here as referring not just to the actual rescue of Jewish children from Nazism (1938-1940), but also its effects, i.e. transplantation to a new and strange environment, with all the ensuing complications of adaptation and integration.
+There is yet to be a true comparison of how the English speaking host nations - Britain, America, Canada, Australia, and New Zealand - received the Kindertransportees and integrated them, and of how the memories of the transportees and the nations' memories of the Kindertransports developed (Kinder also travelled to Sweden, Belgium, Holland and France).
 A comparison of these various host countries will reveal that memory of the Kindertransports and other transports was not uniform, but shaped by national factors such as the role of these countries in the war, their post-war political, economic and social development, social and cultural policies towards refugees, and nationally conditioned memory discourses.
 However, no memory is entirely nationally bounded.
 Increasingly, Holocaust memory operates in a transnational, even global network (Levy and Sznaider, 2006); the specific interaction of such global memory with national memory patterns in the case of the Kindertransports will also be examined.
 Moreover, the working hypothesis of this PhD project will also disclose that there was not ONE memory of the Kindertransports, but several, nationally conditioned memory discourses.
-My previous research has focussed on British memory of the Kindertransports, revealing that interest in this event emerged late (1980s).
+My previous research has focused on British memory of the Kindertransports, revealing that interest in this event emerged late (1980s).
 British historiography, the Kindertransportees' accounts and museum exhibitions were studied to reveal how the memory of the Kindertransports is represented in Britain.
 Also I have recently studied the fictionalisation of the Kindertransports and here I discovered that a more unconventional narrative was disclosed to the reader.
 The final chapter of my MA dissertation considered the link between how British, American, German and Swedish authors represented the Kindertransport to Britain and whether they brought their own national perspectives to the table.
-However, this PhD project aims to branch out from specifically focussing on the British narrative of the Kindertransports to reveal the stories of the Kindertransports in other host nations which are not as explored or recognised as the British story of this event.
+However, this PhD project aims to branch out from specifically focusing on the British narrative of the Kindertransports to reveal the stories of the Kindertransports in other host nations which are not as explored or recognised as the British story of this event.

 The first aim of the project is to map out the ways in which the Kindertransportees were received in their host countries, something that has only partially been research despite a growing body of work on the Kindertransports (e.g. Fast, 2010; Hammel and Lewkow, 2012; Read, 2013; Baumel, 1990; Lindauer, 2007).
 The second is to identify, for each country, how the memories of the Kindertransports were articulated in autobiographical, political, social and cultural form.
 The third is to undertake a comparative assessment of these forms of expression, exploring interactions between them.
 The project will be aware of the need to differentiate between forms of memory; nevertheless, I believe that it will be possible to identity broad national patterns within each country.
 Finally, this PhD project will provide an international comparison of memory of the Kindertransports.
 The increasing 'cosmopolitanisation' of Holocaust memory (Levy and Sznaider, 2006; 2010) will have impacted in all four countries under consideration.
 The research will explore how national memory patterns intersect with global ones and, in terms of academic impact, extend knowledge of the aftermath of the Kindertransports.
 It also hopes to bring the national back into the equation through an international comparison.